-Schwab: Schwab provides FFA with access to its institutional trading and custody services, which are typically not available to Schwab retail investors.
-These services generally are available to independent investment advisors on an unsolicited basis, at no charge to them so long as a total of at least \$10 million of the advisor's clients' assets are maintained in accounts at Schwab Advisor Services.
-Schwab's services include brokerage services that are related to the execution of securities transactions, custody, research, including that in the form of advice, analyses and reports, and access to mutual funds and other investments that are otherwise generally available only to institutional investors or would require a significantly higher minimum initial investment.
-For FFA client accounts maintained in its custody, Schwab generally does not charge separately for custody services but is compensated by account holders through commissions or other transaction-related or asset-based fees for securities trades that are executed through Schwab or that settle into Schwab accounts.
+Custodial Benefits: Schwab and Fidelity provide FFA with access to its institutional trading and custody services, which are typically not available to retail investors.
+Such services include brokerage services that are related to the execution of securities transactions, custody, research, including that in the form of advice, analyses and reports, and access to mutual funds and other investments that are otherwise generally available only to institutional investors or would require a significantly higher minimum initial investment.

-Schwab also makes available to FFA other products and services that benefit FFA but may not benefit its clients' accounts.
-These benefits may include national, regional or FFA specific educational events organized and/or sponsored by Schwab Advisor Services.
-Other potential benefits may include occasional business entertainment of personnel of FFA by Schwab Advisor Services personnel, including meals, invitations to sporting events, including golf tournaments, and other forms of entertainment, some of which may accompany educational opportunities.
+Schwab and Fidelity also makes available to FFA other products and services that benefit FFA but may not benefit its clients' accounts.
+These benefits may include national, regional or FFA specific educational events organized and/or sponsored by the custodian.
+Other potential benefits may include occasional business entertainment, including meals, invitations to sporting events, including golf tournaments, and other forms of entertainment, some of which may accompany educational opportunities.

 Other of these products and services assist FFA in managing and administering clients' accounts.
 These include software and other technology (and related technological training) that provide access to client account data (such as trade confirmations and account statements), facilitate trade execution (and allocation of aggregated trade orders for multiple client accounts), provide research, pricing information and other market data, facilitate payment of FFA's fees from its clients' accounts, and assist with back-office training and support functions, recordkeeping and client reporting.
-Many of these services generally may be used to service all or some substantial number of FFA accounts, including accounts not maintained at Schwab Advisor Services.
-Schwab Advisor Services also makes available to FFA other services intended to help FFA manage and further develop its business enterprise.
+Many of these services generally may be used to service all or some substantial number of FFA accounts, including accounts not maintained at the applicable custodian.
+Schwab and Fidelity also makes available to FFA other services intended to help FFA manage and further develop its business enterprise.
 These services may include professional compliance, legal and business consulting, publications and conferences on practice management, information technology, business succession, regulatory compliance, employee benefits providers, human capital consultants, insurance, and marketing.

-In addition, Schwab may make available, arrange and/or pay vendors for these types of services rendered to FFA by independent third parties.
-Schwab Advisor Services may discount or waive fees it would otherwise charge for some of these services or pay all or a part of the fees of a third-party providing these services to FFA.
-While, as a fiduciary, FFA endeavors to act in its clients' best interests, FFA recommendation/requirement that clients maintain their assets in accounts at Schwab may be based in part on the benefit to FFA of the availability of some of the foregoing products and services and other arrangements and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab, which may create a potential conflict of interest.
+In addition, Schwab and Fidelity may make available, arrange and/or pay vendors for these types of services rendered to FFA by independent third parties.
+Such services may discount or waive fees it would otherwise charge for some of these services or pay all or a part of the fees of a thirdparty providing these services to FFA.
+While, as a fiduciary, FFA endeavors to act in its clients' best interests, FFA recommendation/requirement that clients maintain their assets in accounts at the custodian may be based in part on the benefit to FFA of the availability of some of the foregoing products and services and other arrangements and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab, which may create a potential conflict of interest.